Minimum-CD/cd-manifesto/faq.md

 ## Why should the pipeline be definitive for deploy?

-"If the pipeline says everything looks good, that should be enough - it forces the focus on what "releasable" means." - Dave Farley
+"If the pipeline says everything looks good, that should be enough - it forces the focus on what 'releasable' means." - Dave Farley